havilah-12/LabReport_Analyzer/README.md

 - 🧠 Disease and severity extraction using spaCy
 - 🗃️ PostgreSQL database for structured storage
 - ⚙️ Flask-based backend with REST API
-- 💻 React frontend for visualization and interaction
+- 💻 React + TypeScript frontend for visualization and interaction
 - 🧾 SQL scripts for schema, sample data, and analytics queries
 - 🧪 Includes unit tests using pytest